devinguevara/stargazers/README.md

 To use this package, you may import it's modules.
 Detailed documentaion can be found in the `docs` folder, inside the `html` folder.
 To access the documentation, open the `index.html` file in your browser.

 Detailed demonstration of the package can be found on the dev branch in the `cs107stargazers_Samia_Elena_Devin_Ali_Innocent.ipynb` file in the `tutorial/`.
-A pdf version of this file is provided as well.
+A pdf version of this file is provided as well. ⚠️ Be sure to be in the `dev` branch to access the `tutorial` directory!